jaypipes/gdt-kube/README.md

 ### Asserting resource fields using `kube.assert.matches`

+The `kube.assert.matches` field of a `gdt-kube` test Spec allows a test author to specify expected fields and those field contents in a resource that was returned by the Kubernetes API server from the result of a `kube.get` call.

-A test that checks that a Deployment resource's `Status.ReadyReplicas` field is `2`.
+Suppose you have a Deployment resource and you want to write a test that checks that a Deployment resource's `Status.ReadyReplicas` field is `2`.

 You do not need to specify all other `Deployment.Status` fields like `Status.Replicas` in order to match the `Status.ReadyReplicas` field value.
 You only need to include the `Status.ReadyReplicas` field in the `Matches` value as these examples demonstrate: